KTsolev/TodoApp/README.md

 # TodoApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8. and it is simple Todo app, which was project for course on Angular that I took.

 ## Development server